oawocom/NewPlatform/README.md

 ## 🙏 Acknowledgments

-- FastAPI for the excellent Python framework
+- Go team for excellent performance and simplicity
+- Gin framework for high-performance web routing
-- Next.js team for the amazing React framework
+- Next.js team for amazing React framework
 - PostgreSQL for robust database system
+- Cloudflare for CDN and SSL

 ---

 **Built with ❤️ by OAWO Team**

 Current Version: 2.0.0
-Last Updated: November 2025
+Last Updated: November 23, 2024
+EOF